Looking for Puglia Holidays?

 The villa, which has 5 bedrooms, sleeps 10 and it was only a bit later that we realised where the ‘final’ bedroom was – and we decided that as my friend Mary Anne and her husband Jason came all the way from California to spend some time with us, they should have it: didn’t their little abode look fab?
 It also came with a hot tub outside!

-For our first night, we stayed in – but we did not cook.
+For our first night in our Puglia holidays adventure, we stayed in – but we did not cook.
 We took the villa owner’s recommendation and enjoyed a fantastic welcome dinner cooked by a professional chef, Simone, who came in at around 6pm to start prep, and left after 10pm.
 We had a lovely meal, produced of strictly local ingredients and the wine we had bought earlier was perfect.
-It was the perfect welcome, and the best way to start our Italian holiday.
+It was the perfect welcome, and the best way to start our Italian Puglia holiday.

 Day 2 – Thursday